wp-plugins/content-views-query-and-display-post-page/README.txt

 = What is 'View'? =

-'View' is a custom post type which "Content View" uses to store all settings of a 'view' (see next question to know what is 'view')
+'View' is a custom post type which "Content View" uses to store all settings to query & display your posts.

+= How can I see all created Views? =

+In left menu of your Admin dashboard, click Content View Settings > All Views

+= How can I edit a View? =

+Firstly, you should go to "All Views" page (please check above question).
+Then click on Title of View you want to edit.
+You will be forwarded to editing page of View.

-= What is 'view'? =
+= How to get UNIQUE_ID of View? =

-'view' is a output container which will display your posts, pages... in a specific layout
+You can get View ID in the editing page of View (please check above question), it looks like: 'admin.php?page=content-views-add&id=UNIQUE_ID'

 = How many Views I can create? =

 Unlimited

-= How can I see all created Views? =

-In left menu of your Admin dashboard, click Content View Settings > All Views

 == Screenshots ==